Organic and Vegan-Friendly Teas for Improved Health

 Famous for its subtle flavor and exotic fragrance, jasmine is best known for its soothing qualities.
 The sleep experts at Nectar confirm jasmine's effectiveness as a natural cure for insomnia, making it one of the best choices for a relaxing moment later in the evening as you wind down for bed.

 One of the most surprising benefits of jasmine is its effects on the heart.
 It not only soothes the senses, jasmine tea actively reduces the heart rate and calms cardiac muscles.
-Jasmine also fights the effects of and anxiety on the body.
+Jasmine also fights the effects of stress and anxiety on the body.
 This makes the herbal blend a potential preventative option for healthy blood pressure.

 Peppermint Tea